×

 You can create a snapshot of a virtual machine (VM) by using the OKD web console.

-• Either a data volume or a persistent volume claim
+• The disks are data volumes or persistent volume claims.

-• Belong to a storage class that supports Container Storage Interface (CSI) volume snapshots
+• The disks belong to a storage class that supports Container Storage Interface (CSI) volume snapshots.

 Procedure